 2 Common Causes of the “Parse Error: Syntax Error, Unexpected” in WordPress

 Similarly, if you encounter an “unclosed” error followed by a specific character and line number, check the code for missing curly braces.
-In the below example, the matching closing brace was missing.
+In the example below, the matching closing brace was missing.

 3 How to Fix the “Parse Error: Syntax Error, Unexpected” in WordPress

-Most times, when this Parse error officially happens, it might surely lock you out from your WordPress dashboard.
+Most times, when this Parse error officially happens, it might surely lock you out of your WordPress dashboard.

 But if it didn’t lock you out from your WordPress dashboard, you can try to restore the previous backup of your website.

-Alternatively, if you recently made changes to a code, please review the changes you made.
-It is possible that the error is caused by a mistake that you made in the code.
+Alternatively, if you recently made changes to the code, please review the changes you made.
+The error may be caused by a mistake you made in the code.

 If you cannot do any of these, or if they do not work, proceed to the steps below to resolve this error quickly.